 Action Payday is not licensed by DFI, or registered to do business in Washington by either the Department of Revenue or the Secretary of State.

 DFI strongly recommends that consumers deal only with those lenders that are properly licensed to conduct business.
-Consumers can determine whether lenders are properly licensed using the “Verify a License” feature on DFI’s website at www.dfi.wa.gov/consumers/findcompany.htm.
+Consumers can determine whether lenders are properly licensed using the “Verify a License” feature on DFI’s website at www.dfi.wa.gov.

-If you are suspicious of unlicensed activity by a consumer lender, contact DFI at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
+Washington State residents, if you are suspicious of unlicensed activity by a payday lender please contact the Washington State Department of Financial Institutions at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.

-If you feel you have been the victim of a loan scam involving the Internet, contact the Internet Crime Complaint Center at www.ic3.gov.
+If you feel you have been the victim of a loan scam involving the Internet please contact the Internet Crime Complaint Center online at www.ic3.gov.